bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 `G4KLX`; for the suite of MMDVM and related client tools.
 Pi-Star would have no reason to exist, without Jonathan's incredible and prolific contributions and gifts to the ham community.

+[^1]: `W0CHP-PiStar-Dash` was not created for single-core and low-powered hardware; such as
+      the first generation RPi Zero, etc. (`armv6l`).
+This software will run very slow on under-powered hardware.
+      Please consider yourself warned.
+Also, please ignore all of the idiot hams on various support mediums saying, *"anything more than a Pi Zero is overkill"*.
+These ignoramuses have no idea what goes on under the hood in order to display meaningful info on the dashboard.
+Hint: it's a lot, and it's very resource-intensive.
+Ignore them...they are dumb and they have no idea what they are talking about.

+[^2]: Piping to `bash`/shells/etc. from an online source is controversial (do
+      a google search about it).
+However it's convenient, and one can [view & inspect the full & actual source code of the installer](https://repo.w0chp.net/Chipster/W0CHP-PiStar-Installer/src/branch/master/WPSD-Installer) prior to piping to `bash` or installing.

+[^3]: `W0CHP-PiStar-Dash` occasionally queries the git repository server in
+      order to determine if updates are available.
+In the spirit of full-disclosure, I wanted to mention this.
+This is no different than how the official Pi-Star software functions (but doesn't make this well-known).
+Additionally, every `W0CHP-PiStar-Dash` installation has a unique UUID generated for it; for web/repo-traffic capacity planning/analytics, as well as for troubleshooting purposes.
+You can find the unique UUID within the `/etc/pistar-release` file.